 Do not underestimate the power of planning!
-Just as you should lay a foundation before you build, you should carefully plan out your painting project prior to getting started.
+Just as you should lay a foundation before you build, you should carefully plan out your exterior repaint project prior to getting started.
 One of our motto is that failure to plan is planning to fail!
 Your first step should be to determine the full scope of the work.
 Oftentimes repainting a room will end up involving a lot more than slapping some paint on the walls.
 You should consider the size of the space, tools needed to effectively finish the job, and the amount of prep work required.
 Failure to address prep work and imperfections such as cracks or peeling areas on the existing coat could lead to a large waste of money as the new paint coat will be too heavy and can pull the old paint loose.
 Wipe down walls, sand where needed, remove grease stains as best as possible and prepare the surface will be ready for paint.
 Other prep work tips include but are not limited to:

 - Remove outlets and light switch panels